jennifermulroy/12-NLP/README.md

 ## Word Clouds

-Word Clouds are used to visually represent text data and the size of each word indicates its frequency.
+Word Clouds are used to visually represent text data, the size of each word indicates its frequency.

 ![bitcoin_cloud](Images/btc_cloud.png)